The BSA’s Commitment to Safety

 The Scouting program, as contained in our handbooks and literature, integrates many safety features.
 However, no policy or procedure will replace the review and vigilance of trusted adults and leaders at the point of program execution.

-Commit yourself to creating a safe and healthy environment by:
+Commit yourself to creating a safe and healthy

 - Knowing and executing the BSA program as contained in our publications